rust-lang/leadership-council/policies/project-directorship/election-process.md

     * The facilitator will share the names of all nominees with the Foundation, who will set up an online election poll.
         * In the past rounds, the poll was set up by @BecRumbul.
         * The poll **doesn't allow changing one's vote** after it's cast.
 The Council should verify access, but they must *only cast the vote at the appropriate time* during the Election Meeting.
+* Schedule a group call with the nominated candidates and existing Project Directors
+    * The PDs can provide details about the role and answer the candidates' questions.
+    * The facilitator will schedule this call after the nominations are closed.

 ### Election Meeting Preparation